 The Ugly: To me, these guys are the gangsters of the house sitting websites.
 Double the average industry price?!
 For an email harassment program and nickel-and-diming price structure that doesn’t serve the community?!
 They artificially inflate the number of available housesits by allowing homeowners to make “I’ll need a housesitter someday” profiles.
 Their ad previews are unhelpful and waste lots of time.
 They don’t allow result sorting, which leads me to assume aperhaps incorrectly they’re using an algorithm somehow designed to maximize their profit at the expense of users.
 Their read-receipts in their messaging system create awkward situations or require extra back-and-forth.
 Finally, I think Trusted Housesitters is digging their own grave by charging homeowners to list their sits.
 Lucky for us, I suspect home owners will continue turning to more community-minded platforms (essentially every other house sitting website).

 Why are there so many gushing Trusted Housesitters reviews?
 Because they have a great business model – giving a cut of their insane membership fee to people who get you to sign up.
 I’d probably make a lot more money if I lied through my teeth and claimed my Trusted Housesitters experience has been amazing and totally worth the ridiculous membership fee.
 I stand by my maxim: like all house sitting websites, it’s only worth it if it lists a housesitting job you want.
 If this is you, feel free to help fund honest reviews by using this sign-up link – it costs you nothing extra!.

 This isn’t specifically a house sitting website.
-The House Sitting Academy trains 10 enrollees per month, who then have lifetime access to international house sits not listed on house sitting websites.
+The House Sitting Academy trains 10 enrollees per month who get house sitting lessons on a silver platter.
+After graduation, members have lifetime access to international house sits not listed on house sitting websites.

 $197 lifetime access